-The Sansom Institute Clinical Trial Facility is comprised of 10 individual consultation rooms, exercise spaces, analytical laboratory, a volunteer kitchen and has mobility access.
+The UniSA Clinical Trial Facility is comprised of 10 individual consultation rooms, exercise spaces, analytical laboratory, a volunteer kitchen and has mobility access.
 These facilities support the conduct of volunteer and subject assessments such as interviews, cognitive testing, blood taking, subject screening, and exercise studies.

 Advanced equipment within the Facility is used for assessing:

 - body composition (dual-energy x-ray absorptiometry)